arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 Now pop that sd card into your board, plug in the serial port (baud rate 115200) and look at that thing boot U-Boot!
 Wait, we're only seeing 1 GiB of RAM (unless you just downloaded my pre-compiled fip thingy)!?

-After looking through the [uboot-amlogic][6] repo for a while I found a handy variable called [CONFIG_DDR_SIZE][11].
+After looking through the [uboot-amlogic][7] repo for a while I found a handy variable called [CONFIG_DDR_SIZE][12].
 Its value is in MiB and is currently set to `1024`, now this is promising!
 After changing it to `2048` and re-compiling, it boots and detects 2 GiB!

-That's why the pre-compiled file will only works on 2 GiB models (I think).
-"Why didn't you just set it to 0 you idiot!?
-It clearly says in the comment that it will auto-detect that way!" you ask, and to that I have to say, first of all that's rude and second because I didn't, did I!?

-But in all seriousness when it started reporting the correct amount of RAM I was too excited to go back and try it with 0.

 Now we have a functioning U-Boot image and can move on to the next step, Linux!

-I made a Makefile that builds a complete bootloader image with a simple `make` command [here][14].
+You can get the pre-compiled bootloader stages in [1 GiB][8] or [2 GiB][9] format.
+But better yet, I also made a Makefile that builds a complete bootloader image with a simple `make` command [here][15].

 # Linux